Windows Desktop MFA user experience

 User setup

-1. After booting or waking the computer, the user is prompted to sign in to Windows.
+1. After the computer starts, the user is prompted to sign in to Windows.
 At this point, Desktop MFA checks if the user has enrolled an offline authentication method to sign in.
 If no offline enrollments are found, Desktop MFA prompts the user to add a verification method.
+It also displays the remaining sign-in attempts the user has before they're locked out of the computer.

-• Device access code: After confirming that Okta Verify is installed, the user clicks Next to reveal a QR code that must be scanned from the Okta Verify app.
-This adds a Device access code with the Windows device name to Okta Verify that can be used to verify the user when they're offline.
-The user sees a message confirming the successful addition of the authentication method: You can sign in to Windows with "Device access code."
+• Offline one-time password: After the user confirms that Okta Verify is installed, the system displays a QR code to scan using the Okta Verify app.
+The user is asked to enter the offline one-time password shown in Okta Verify.
+An Offline one-time password account with the Windows device name is added to Okta Verify.
+This account can be used to verify the user when they're offline.
+The user sees a message confirming the successful addition of the authentication method.

-• Device access key: After confirming that Okta Verify is installed, the user clicks Next.
-The user is prompted to insert and then tap the YubiKey to validate the device and the user.
-This adds a Device access key with the Windows device name to Okta Verify that can be used to verify the user when they're offline.
-The user sees a message confirming the successful addition of the authentication method: You can sign in to Windows with "Device access key."
+• Offline security key: After confirming that Okta Verify is installed, the user clicks Next.
+The user is prompted to insert and then tap the key to validate the device and the user.
+This adds an Offline security key account with the Windows device name to Okta Verify.
+This account can be used to verify the user when they're offline.
+The user sees a message confirming the successful addition of the authentication method.

 User authentication